ssi-anik/form-request/readme.md

 A package that helps developer to segregate the validation logic from controller to a separate dedicated class.
 Lumen doesn't have any `FormRequest` class like Laravel.
 This will let you do that.

 ### Installation
-First of all, you will need composer installed.
+1. First of all, you will need composer installed.
 By running `composer require anik/form-request` from your terminal will install the package inside your project.
+2. Register `Anik\Form\FormRequestServiceProvider` to your `bootstrap/app.php` as a provider

 ### How to use?
 1. Create a class that extends `Anik\Form\FormRequest`